foundation/foundation-sites/docs/pages/responsive-accordion-tabs.md

 ---
 title: Responsive Accordion Tabs
-description: Use the Markup of a Accordion or Tabs and create a Responsive Accordion Tabs.
+description: Use the Markup of the Accordion or Tabs components to create Responsive Accordion Tabs.
+sass:
+  - scss/components/_accordion.scss
+  - scss/components/_tabs.scss
+js: js/foundation.zf.responsiveAccordionTabs.js
 ---

 ## Basics

-Eighter <a href="accordion.html">Accordion Markup</a> or <a href="tabs.html">Tabs Markup</a> can be used for responsive switching these components
+Either the <a href="accordion.html">Accordion Markup</a> or the <a href="tabs.html">Tabs Markup</a> can be used to responsively switch between the two components at different breakpoints.

+The Accordion should have an id specified, but the plugin will automatically generate one if the id is omitted.

+Accordion content should also have an ID, or the # of the href should be specified, otherwise a random id will be generated

 ```html
 <ul class="accordion" data-responsive-accordion-tabs="tabs medium-accordion large-tabs">